jdlopez/sqlcmd/README.md

         FROM MY_TABLE
     EOF

-Config values:
+## Config values:

-* jdbcDriverPath=Path to jdbc driver jar (loaded dynamically)
+* jdbcDriverPath=Path to jdbc driver jar (loaded dynamically) if null it must be in classpath
-* jdbcDriverClass=Jdbc Driver class full name
+* jdbcDriverClass=Jdbc Driver class full name (no need if driver registers itself)
 * jdbcUrl=Jdbc connection URL
 * jdbcUser=
 * jdbcPass=